 Fridays at 10am, Feb 4-18, 2022

-Join Arizona State University’s Director of Orchestras Dr. Jeffrey Meyer on a journey into the Ninth.
+Join Arizona State University’s Director of Orchestras Dr. Jeffery Meyer on a journey into the Ninth.
 From his unique perspective as a conductor, Dr. Meyer will lead us through a discussion of the iconic melodies, forms, and story of the Ninth, from it’s obscure opening to the bombastic “Ode to Joy,” in the finale.
 Along the way, hear from Dr. Meyer about his experiences conducting and performing the Ninth, and experience some of the great moments of the work in anticipation of the Festival Orchestra performance on February 27.
 Find recordings of the piece below; we hope to see you for these exciting sessions!

 Participants are highly encouraged, though not required, to attend all three sessions, and we request interested participants to RSVP to help us properly set up the class space.